felipedfe/Projeto-Jogo-de-Trivia/README.md

-# Jogo de Trivia
+# Trivia Game

-## •Descrição
+## •Description
-Uma aplicação que simula um jogo perguntas e respostas.
-O usuário efetua um login na tela inicial e depois recebe 5 perguntas para serem respondidas em sequencia (cada uma delas possui uma alternativa correta e outras 3 incorretas).
-Um timer conta o tempo máxima de 30 segundos para cada pergunta ser respondida.
-No final é mostrada uma tela com um ranking dos melhores resultados.
-Foi desenvolvida em Redux e React utilizando componentes de Classes.
-A API usada foi a Open Trivia Database (https://opentdb.com/api_config.php).
+An application that simulates a trivia game.
+The user logs in on the home screen and then receives 5 questions to be answered in sequence (each of them has a correct alternative and another 3 incorrect ones).
+A timer counts the maximum time of 30 seconds for each question to be answered.
+At the end, a screen with a ranking of the best results is shown.
+It was developed in Redux and React using Class components.
+The API used was the Open Trivia Database (https://opentdb.com/api_config.php).

-## •Tecnologias e bibliotecas
+## •Technologies and Libraries
 - Javascript
 - HTML
 - CSS
 - React
 - Redux

-## •Executando a aplicação
+## •How to run the application
-- Clone o repositório em sua máquina
+- Clone the repository on your machine
-- No terminal, instale as dependência da aplicação: ```npm install```
+- In the terminal, install the application's dependencies: `npm install`
-- Agora é só colocar a aplicação para rodar: ```npm start```
+- Now just put the application to run!: `npm start`

-## •Grupo do projeto
+## •Project Partners
 - Alan Souza
 - Carlos Pabst
 - Davíd Roggér